- Evaluate if you have the funds and customer base you'll need.

-If you plan on expanding globally, you'll want a great team and partner.
-Even if your "partner" is in the form of a mentor, you'll want someone you trust and who can vouch for you.
+If you plan on expanding globally, you'll want a great team or partner.
+Even if your "partner" takes the form of a mentor, you'll want someone you trust and who can vouch for you.

-The people you hire to deal with your overseas business partners and customers must be fully immersed in the local environment but should also be looking out for your interests.
+The people you hire to deal with your overseas business partners and customers must be immersed in the local environment, but they should also be looking out for your interests.